North Korea says will stop nuclear tests, scrap test site

 South Korea said the North’s decision signified “meaningful” progress toward denuclearization of the Korean peninsula and would create favorable conditions for successful meetings with it and the United States.

+China, North Korea’s sole major ally which has nevertheless been frustrated by its defiant development of weapons, welcomed the announcement saying it would ease tension and promote denuclearization.

+“The Chinese side believes that North Korea’s decision will help ameliorate the situation on the peninsula,” a foreign ministry spokesman, Lu Kang, said in a statement.

-Japanese Prime Minister Shinzo Abe said he welcomed North Korea’s statement but it must lead to verifiable denuclearization.
+Japanese Prime Minister Shinzo Abe also welcomed the North Korean statement but said it must lead to action.

-“This announcement is forward motion that I’d like to welcome,” Abe told reporters.
-“But what’s important is that this leads to complete, verifiable denuclearization.
-I want to emphasize this.”
+“What’s important is that this leads to complete, verifiable denuclearization.
+I want to emphasize this,” Abe told reporters.

 The United States, Japan and South Korea have historically been the main targets of North Korea’s anger.